 In addition to maintaining a more consistent drag pressure, large-arbor/large-diameter reels offer better fighting control simply because the spool is turning more slowly than a standard-arbor reel with similar capacity and diameter.
 The angler is better able to palm a slower-turning reel that, combined with the more consistent drag pressure, improves the chance of landing a fish.

-Convertible Reels
+Convertible Fly Fishing Reels

 Convertible reels represent a tricky subject.
 They are reels that will interchangeably hold either a standard-arbor spool or a large-arbor spool, and are touted as “dual-purpose” reels.
 A typical configuration will offer a single frame with two interchangeable spools — a large-arbor spool suitable for bonefish, redfish or stripers (WF-8 + 200 yards of 20-pound backing), and a standard-arbor spool suitable for tarpon or offshore game fish (WF-12 + 300 yards of 30-pound).
 Sometimes this works, sometimes not.

-Similarly, the point can be made that a larger-diameter reel places more of the reel’s weight further away from the axis of the rod, resulting in a more tiring combination to cast.
+In my opinion, there are no real disadvantages to a large-arbor reel.
+Certainly, if we increase the size of a reel, enlarging both the arbor and the overall diameter of the reel, that reel will be heavier.
+However, judicious paring of weight can produce a light but strong reel.
+Similarly, the point can be made that a larger-diameter reel places more of the reel’s weight farther away from the axis of the rod, resulting in a more tiring combination to cast.
 I’ve found this to be true more in theory than in practice, and will gladly take the increased pickup over this “swing” effect.

 The overriding reason to choose a large-arbor reel for saltwater fly fishing is to take advantage of the enhanced speed of line retrieval.
 Having more consistent drag pressure is a nice feature, but with experience, one can adjust the drag when needed.
 It’s hard to compensate for speed, though.
 To gain maximum retrieval, get the largest arbor, largest outside-diameter reel you can find that provides the desired line/backing capacity.
-But – don’t forget that larger is heavier.
+But don’t forget that larger is heavier.
 Unless you’re built like Popeye, you don’t want a 16-ounce reel “balancing” your 8-weight rod.
 Picking the right large-arbor requires that you select the best “balance” of retrieve rate, capacity, weight and other important reel features.
 Bigger is better, if chosen wisely.